CalculusDevelopers/companyhome.github.io/README.md

-# taurussystems.github.io
+# veloticstechnologies.github.io
-The website for Taurus Systems
+The website for Velotics Technologies
  - Built by developers.